 A – We are afraid its stopping on the yellow lines outside the Club entrance door, please can you keep the pavement clear?

 A – The Club is accessible for wheelchairs with management.
 It’s all on one level apart from a small threshold at the front street door for which we have a portable ramp.
 The toilets are not Building Regulations Part M compliant, but one of the WC’s is reasonably accessible.

 Q – Children/Age?

 A – The Club is a licensed premises, supervised children that are accompanied by an adult are welcome up until 8pm.
-After 8pm and especially on gig nights we have a minimum age restriction of 14+, where 14s to 17s must be accompanied by an adult. please note that some gigs/events have a minimum age of 18 and this will be advised on the gig listing.
+After 8pm and especially on gig nights we have an age restriction of 14+, where 14s to 17s must be accompanied by an adult. please note that some gigs/events have a minimum age of 18 and this will be advised on the gig or ticket listing.
 The age limit may be relaxed for private functions as long as we are notified in advance.
-Children should be accompanied by an adult at all times whilst in the building and the garden.
+Young children should be supervised by an adult at all times whilst in the building and the garden.
 No alcohol to under 18’s and we operate a ‘Challenge Under 25’ rule at the bar.

 Q – Want to play at the Con Club or recommend a band?

 A – Most bands are booked by Promoters who are listed for each event, it’s best to contact them direct.
 However, we do book some gigs ourselves via the Bar Manager with assistance from club volunteers who have a love of music.
-Please don’t leave details behind the bar as they can get lost, nor phone as we will only consider applications via email.
 Please send brief details to email@example.com giving a brief bio, link to website or Facebook and if possible a video and other gig dates.
 Also a cost range would be helpful?
 As we’ve been hosting live music since 2008 we are on a lot of circulation lists and it does take a long time to go through all the enquiries, so please don’t expect an immediate response.

 Q – Are music nights free for members?